a-valdivia/144l_students_2021/Scripts/211020_2021_abundance_data.md

 # Objective

-In this document, bacterial abundance data from **individual bottles** in the 2021 Microbial DOC Remineralization Bioassay is processed, QC’d, and analyzed.
-This experiment includes four treatments (1) Control (2) Addition of Kelp Exudate (3) Addition of Kelp Exudate, Nitrate, Phosphate (4) Addition of Glucose, Nitrate, and Phosphate with two bottles for each treatment.
-The purpose of this experiment was to see how different treatments affect the bacterial populations.
+In this document, bacterial abundance data from **individual bottles** in the 2021 Microbial DOC Remineralization Bioassay are processed, QC’d, and analyzed.
+This experiment includes four treatments (1) Control (2) Addition of Kelp Exudate (3) Addition of Kelp Exudate, Nitrate, and Phosphate (4) Addition of Glucose, Nitrate, and Phosphate with two bottles for each treatment.
+The purpose of this experiment is to see how different conditions affect the size and composition of bacterial populations.

 First Step: load packages necessary to analyze our data